 But even a highly skilled designer can run into trouble.
 Small mistakes and simple oversights can easily sabotage the logo design process—and the final design—without you even realizing it.
 That’s why it’s important to know what to avoid from the get-go.

-We’ve had plenty of experience designing logos, so we know what makes a designer’s life easier.
-To help you avoid those rookie mistakes, here’s everything that can derail your design, plus our best tips and tricks to get you through the process.
+We’ve had plenty of experience designing logos, so we know how to help you avoid those rookie mistakes.
+If you’re embarking on a fresh logo design or hitting a wall with your current design, here’s a roundup of the most common problems, plus our best tips and tricks to get you through the process.

 Logomark: The image that represents a brand (e.g., Nike’s swoosh or Apple’s apple).
 For Column Five, it’s this: